The 9th International Conference on Antennas and Electromagnetic Systems

 Presentation Format: All Oral presentations will be in person with option for remote viewing via Zoom.
 Poster sessions will be hybrid, consisting of both in person and virtual presentations.

 Be part of AES 2023 conference!

-The conference will be organized in four days, from Tuesday 5 to Friday 8 June 2023 and will feature several plenaries, keynotes, special invited sessions and tutorials.
+The conference will be held from Tuesday 5 to Friday 8 June 2023 and will include plenaries, keynotes, special invited sessions and tutorials.

 Enrique Márquez Segura

 From EBG’s to Meta-Surfaces and Beyond: Recent Developments and Novel Engineering Applications

 Yahya Rahmat-Samii, University of California, Los Angeles (USA)